mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 4. Verify the NVIDIA container toolkit is installed and configured as the default container runtime.

+    **Note**: This step is not required for Nvidia AI foundation workflow

 ```
 $ cat /etc/docker/daemon.json
 {